filtho/ContrastiveLosses/README.md

 To run, the user need to state whether we want to train a model anew or to project already saved model states, among other parameters.
 This project is a continuation of [GenoCAE](https://github.com/kausmees/GenoCAE), see that page for a more detailed usage guide.
 This project shares essentially the same API.

-For example, to train a model on the MNIST dataset, execute the following:
+For example, to train a model on the dog dataset, execute the following:

 `$ python run_gcae.py train --trainedmodeldir=./test  --datadir=Data/dog --model_id=CM_M1_2D --data=All_Pure_150k --train_opts_id=ex3_CL --data_opts_id=d_0_4_dog_cont --save_interval=5 --epochs=100`

-There is also an optional argument to restart training from a previously saved state, by appending the `--load_path=/path_to_saved_model` argument.

 To plot results for saved model states in a directory and evaluate the KNN-classification accuracy, run